Menu

 How to apply

 Also, you'll need to send in your business plan (in English).
-It can only be a maximum of 10 pages and you'll need to include what you're offering (product or service), an operation plan, market analysis, profile of your management team, and any other supporting documents, such as product certificates and licensing agreements.
+It can only be a maximum of 10 pages, and you'll need to include what you're offering (product or service), an operation plan, market analysis, a profile of your management team, and any other supporting documents, such as product certificates and licensing agreements.
 You might be asked to submit additional documents, so be prepared for that.

 If any of your documents aren't originally in English, you must submit both a copy of the original and an official English translation.